The Life of Emily Wilding Davison

 1911 On 2nd April she hid overnight in a broom cupboard in St. Mary Undercroft, the chapel of the Palace of Westminster.
 She stayed overnight to avoid being listed in the census.
 She was found by a cleaner, who reported her.
 Emily was arrested but not charged.
 The Clerk of Works at the House of Commons completed a census form to include Emily in the returns.
 However, she was included twice, as her landlady also included her as being present at her lodgings .In June, Emily took part in a WSPU march.
 She also hid in the crypt at the Houses of Parliament again.
 In July she took part in a WSPU march.
 On 14th December, Emily was sent on remand to Holloway Prison for a week for setting fire to pillar-boxes in the City of Westminster.

 1912 On 10th January, Emily was sentenced at the Old Bailey and imprisoned for six month for the above offence.
 She subsequently went on hunger strike twice and was force-fed twice.
 She was released 10 days before completing the sentence due to injuries sustained during a protest made against force-feeding of other suffragettes.
 On 29th February, despite not going on hunger strike, Emily was force-fed for seven days because the authorities considered her health and appetite to be in decline.
+During this time in Holloway Prison she wrote the poem L’Envoi which was the last poem in the Holloway Jingles a collection of poems by other suffragette prisoners.
 In June, along with other suffragette inmates, Emily barricaded herself into her cell and went on hunger strike.
 The authorities broke down the cell doors and force-fed the strikers.
 Following this, Emily decides on what she described as a “desperate protest… made to put a stop to the hideous torture, which was now our lot”, and jumped from one of the interior balconies of the prison.
 She cracked two vertebrae and badly injured her head.
 Shortly afterwards, and despite her injuries, she was again force-fed before being released ten days early.
 As a result of her action, Emily suffered discomfort for the rest of her life.
 On 30th November, Emily was sentenced to 10 days in prison for assaulting a Baptist minister with a horsewhip, at Aberdeen Station, whom she mistook for Mr. Lloyd George.
 She went on hunger strike and was released four days early.

 1913 On June 4th Emily attended the Epsom Derby where she ran out in front of King George V’s horse Amner and was fatally injured.
 Found in Emily’s effects were two suffragette flags, the return stub of her railway ticket to London, her race card, a ticket to the WSPU Summer Festival at the Empress Rooms in Kensington later that day and a diary with appointments for the following week.
 On 8th June, Emily died of her injuries at the Cottage Hospital in Epsom on 10th June, at the inquest, Davison’s half-brother, Captain Henry Davison, gave evidence about his sister, saying that she was, “a woman of very strong reasoning faculties, and passionately devoted to the women’s movement”.
 The verdict of the court was that “Miss Emily Wilding Davison died of a fracture of the base of the skull, caused by being accidentally knocked down by a horse through wilfully rushing on to the racecourse on Epsom Downs during the progress of the race for the Derby: death was due to misadventure”.